unicolored/docker-php-app/README.md

 Find the built images on public repositories on **Docker Hub**:  https://hub.docker.com/u/unicolored

 ⚠️ **Disclaimer** : use with caution \
-All these Dockerfile and config files are mostly for reference and require update and testing before using it in production.
+All these Dockerfile and config files are mostly for reference.
+Update and test before using in production.

 The builds include:
 * nginx